About

 Kevin Reiswig is an artist and craftsperson whose work blurs the line between sculpture and furniture.
 Using primarily wood, Kevin makes sculptural objects utilizing techniques normally seen in furniture making, boatbuilding, and construction trades.
-Likewise, the furniture he makes is highly sculptural–intentionally considered and crafted with every surface, angle, and detail in mind.
+Likewise, the furniture he makes is highly sculptural–intentionally conceptualized and crafted with every surface, angle, and detail in mind.
 Whatever he is working on, Kevin’s work embodies the highest standards of craftsmanship, design, and sustainability.

 —-